pjsoto/DANN-Based-DA-for_CD-NOISY-LABELS/README.md

 2- Tensorflow 1.14

 # Dataset
-Such implementation has been evaluated in a change detection task namely deforestation detection.
-Aiming at reproducing the results obtained in [2] and [3] we make available the images used in this project which can be found in the following links for the [Amazon Biome](https://drive.google.com/drive/folders/1V4UdYors3m3eXaAHXgzPc99esjQOc3mq?usp=sharing) as well as for the [Cerrado](https://drive.google.com/drive/folders/14Jsw0LRcwifwBSPgFm1bZeDBQvewI8NC?usp=sharing).
+Such implementation has been evaluated in a change detection task namely deforestation detection and aiming at reproducing the results obtained in [2] and [3] we make available the images used in this project which can be found in the following links for the [Amazon Biome](https://drive.google.com/drive/folders/1V4UdYors3m3eXaAHXgzPc99esjQOc3mq?usp=sharing) as well as for the [Cerrado](https://drive.google.com/drive/folders/14Jsw0LRcwifwBSPgFm1bZeDBQvewI8NC?usp=sharing).
 In the same way, the references can be obtained by clicking in [Amazon references](https://drive.google.com/drive/folders/15i04inGjme56t05gk98lXErSRgRnU30x?usp=sharing) and [Cerrado references](https://drive.google.com/drive/folders/1n9QZA_0V0Xh8SrW2rsFMvpjonLNQPJ96?usp=sharing).

 # References